 Your cultured buttermilk will have also undergone pasteurization, which is when it’s heated to 161 ° F (or 72 ° C) to kill bacteria.
 All buttermilk sold in the United States must be pasteurized.

 Traditional buttermilk is the other kind of buttermilk.
 Instead of being the main product, it’s actually a byproduct of making butter.
 When fat is separated from culture butter, traditional buttermilk is the liquid that remains.

-Traditional buttermilk has less lactic acid so it’s not as tangy, but it does boast super complex flavors.
-That’s why traditional buttermilk is preferred by most high-end restaurants.
+Traditional buttermilk has less lactic acid, so it’s not as tangy, but it does boast super complex flavors.
+That’s why most high-end restaurants prefer traditional buttermilk.

 How To Tell If Buttermilk Has Gone Off

 It can be pretty hard to tell if buttermilk has gone bad because it already has that sour flavor associated with bad milk.

 Therefore, you should look for these signs instead: